SlimGIS/QuickstartSampleForWPF/README.md

 1. Scenario description.
 2. Add assembly references and init the map control.
-4. Add OpenStreetMap as base map.
+3. Add OpenStreetMap as base map.
-5. Build-in Touch and Mouse operation.
+4. Build-in Touch and Mouse operation.
 5. Add a Shapefile and set styles.
-7. Add build-in controls: zoom bar, scale bar etc.
+5. Add build-in controls: zoom bar, scale bar etc.
-10. Identify a feature and highlight it.
+7. Identify a feature and highlight it.

+> This project already includes the runtime license.
+If your trial license is expired, it still can run the project by "ctrl + F5".
+Or [try executable](https://github.com/SlimGIS/QuickstartSampleForWPF/releases).

 All right, I think we can stop here.
 Not too much content.
 It is only parts of this WPF component.
 View [this page](#) for the full feature list.